pendoagnes222/alx-low_level_programming-2/0x00-hello_world/README.md

- script that compiles a C file and creates an executable
+script that generate the assembly code of a C code and save it in an output file